 Gov. DeWine added, “The State has to be willing to get involved earlier, I think that’s another part of the solution, let’s don’t wait until the school falls over the cliff.”

-According to a spokesman for the Senate GOP caucus, Senate republicans plan to work on this issue when they return after summer break.Grab the FREE WDTN News App for iPhone or Android.
+According to a spokesman for the Senate GOP caucus, Senate republicans plan to work on this issue when they return after summer break.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.